 11. Koukounaries Beach, Skiathos

 Refreshing pine groves surround this pristine sandy beach, which is considered one of the most unspoiled beaches in Greece.
-The beach is especially prized for its exceptional soft and fine sand, something quite rare in the Greek Islands.
+Koukounaries Beach is especially prized for its exceptional soft and fine sand, something quite rare in the Greek Islands.
 The waters are deep blue and translucent.

 Koukounaries Beach is a great place for sunbathing and water sports.
-Visitors will appreciate the facilities, including lounge chairs and umbrellas, as well as beachfront snack bars.
+Visitors will appreciate the facilities, including rentals of lounge chairs and umbrellas, as well as beachfront snack bars.

 Many hotels, restaurants, and traditional tavernas are found nearby.
 Nature sites in the area have been protected and designated for eco-tourism.